 If you have not yet attempted the mock exams, please click on the links below:

 - Accounting - Mock 2

 - Professional Responsibilities & Ethics from 1 March 2020

 Belfast, Birmingham, Bournemouth, Bristol, Cardiff, Edinburgh, Exeter (four dates per year), Glasgow, Guernsey, Isle of Man, Jersey, Leeds, Liverpool, (City of) London, Manchester, Newcastle, Peterborough and Southampton.

 Important information for students sitting CBEs

 You will be eligible to sit the CBEs following acceptance of your registration as a CTA student, subject to a 21 day period to allow your profile to be created on the CBE system.

 You must apply to sit the CBEs online; an entry and payment facility is available via the Institute’s website for this purpose.
 It will be possible to sit the CBEs on separate occasions.
 You may be able to sit two CBEs back-to-back at a single session, with a short break between each CBE.
-Provision will be made for you if you are eligible for extra time or require accessibility software.
-Please contact the Institute in advance of booking an exam or visit the FAQs.
+Provision will be made for you if you are eligible for extra time or require accessibility software and if you are in need of either of these, please contact the CIOT in advance of booking an exam or visit the FAQs.

 Various test centres around the UK will be available for you to sit the CBEs at a time of your choosing.
 You should allow at least 10 working days between the time of booking the CBE and an appointment being available at your chosen centre, and you should expect slightly longer waiting times at periods when demand is likely to be high (particularly in February and August).